 #7 The Beginning of Everything – Athens, Greece

 If you are looking for a historic center of the world, you won’t miss it if you choose to move to Greece.
-Some Americans dream of the beautiful Greek beaches, but all American expats here know that Greece has a lot more to offer.
+Some Americans dream of their beautiful beaches, but they also know that Greece has a lot more to offer.
 If you plan to work in Athens for several years, you may as well purchase some real estate.

 #8 Affordable and Comfy – Budapest, Hungary